 Collaborative Knowledge Center

-The Learning Commons will be located in the inner central circle of the new floor plan.
-The area will house a new help desk, intended as a one-stop shop for all library services including circulation of books, media and mobile equipment, reference and reserves.
-Most of the inner circle will serve as the campus “living room,” providing a discipline-neutral venue for small groups or individuals to meet, and outfitted with comfortable furniture and several “computer bars.”
+The Learning Commons is located in the inner central circle of the new floor plan.
+The area houses a new help desk, intended as a one-stop shop for all library services including circulation of books, media and mobile equipment, reference and reserves.
+Most of the inner circle serves as the campus “living room,” providing a discipline-neutral venue for small groups or individuals to meet, and outfitted with comfortable furniture and several “computer bars.”

 Theater and Café

-Occupying the footprint of the original library, the theater and café will be situated in the northwest corner of the building.
-The café will include a leisurely reading area, and offer coffees, teas, soft drinks and food items that do not require heating or cooking.
+Occupying the footprint of the original library, the theater and café is situated in the northwest corner of the building.
+The café includes a leisurely reading area, and offer coffees, teas, soft drinks and food items that do not require heating or cooking.
 The glass-enclosed theater space fills the oft-cited need for class-sized groups to view films together using individual wireless headphones.

-More natural lighting, secure storage and display spaces, better climate control, designated quiet areas and lockers for patrons are among the other improvements that will be made during the renovation project, expected to be completed by the start of the 2014–15 academic year.
+More natural lighting, secure storage and display spaces, better climate control, designated quiet areas and lockers for patrons are among the other improvements made during the renovation project.

-Interested in supporting the library renovation project?
-Three giving levels are available on two-year payment plans:
+Three giving levels were available on two-year payment plans:

 $200 ($100 x 2 years)